salemove/ex_freddy/README.md

 We recommend you to structure your code in such way that your test environment will not use real RPC client.

-For example, you can create a client behaviour and use [Mox](https://github.com/plataformatec/mox) to mock all calls to a client.
+For example, you can create a client behavior and use [Mox](https://github.com/plataformatec/mox) to mock all calls to a client.
 This way you can test how your code communicates with RPC client.
 Please refer to [Mox documentation](https://hexdocs.pm/mox/Mox.html) for more information about mocks and explicit contracts.